Market

 The entire networth of the Company has been eroded due to losses incurred in the current year and its current liabilities exceeds its current assets which indicate a material uncertainty exists that may cast a significant doubt on the company's ability to continue as a going concern.
 The Company is committed to improve its operational efficiency and has taken various initiatives to boost sales and reduce cost as well as diversify its business activities in Super Market stores operations areas which can generate positive cash flows.
 At present the Company is also recognising all provision requirements considering the legacy issue of present business activities.
 These initiatives are already yielding desired results and the management is confident that the networth will turn positive in the near future and yield sustainable cash flows to meet all its obligations.
 Accordingly, the financials of the Company have been prepared on going concern basis, Company is ordinarily viewed as continuing in business for the foreseeable future with neither the intention nor the necessity of liquidation,ceasing trading or seeking protection from creditors pursuant to laws or regulations.

-As part of its diversify, the Company has commenced a new line of business of operating chain of retail supermarket stores in the name and style of " Galaxy Supermarket" w.e.f.
+As part of its diversify, the Company has commenced a new line of business of operating chain of retail supermarket stores in the name and style of “ Galaxy Supermarket” w.e.f.
 April 18, 2024.
 The Company has started Super Market stores operation through its pilot store in city of Ladwa, Harayana.
-Further the Company is also planning to commence store operations in 3-4 more cities in Harayana state.
-Once their pilot project start giving desired results, the Company would plan to start similar operations in other nearby states.
+Further the Company has commence 12 stores and a Distribution Center in cities in Harayana state.
+The Company would plan to start similar operations in other nearby states.
 The management is also contemplating to venture into branded dry fruit and allied food products/distribution business.
 All these initiatives would take Company on positive growth trajectory and also contribute to its bottom line in coming years.

 On a conservative basis, the Company has not recognized any deferred tax asset on unabsorbed business losses/unabsorbed depreciation during the current year.